-This assessment evaluates contaminants that may enter the water drawn directly from the well.
-The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
-The water withdrawn from the well is currently disinfected prior to distribution.
+The GWUDI assessment evaluates contaminants that may enter the water drawn directly from the well.
+The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the WVDHHR has determined may present a concern to public health.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
-Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
+Drinking water that meets MCL standards is associated with little or no health risk.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.